 Without further ado, here are some of my best D&D tips for how to be a better GM and player in 5e — or any TTRPG.

-Tips for playing DND 5e or any TTRPG
+Tips for playing and running DND 5e or any TTRPG

 “How do I start playing TTRPGs?” is a broad question that’ll net you a number of blanket statements, but I’ll try to be as specific as possible to break down a multistep process for you to get started.

 Find some friends, do your research, and buy supplies.
 Once you get all of that done, then you just need to find a platform to meet (physically or virtually) and schedule your game.
 Finally, decide who’s going to be the GM, figure out the rules together, create your characters, and then just play the game.

 You don’t need to know all of the rules in the book to have a good time, just be open-minded and accommodating to everyone.
 Most importantly, make sure you set boundaries and limits between the players to ensure that no one does anything to trigger anyone else.
 The last thing you want is a party member causing trouble for the group and ruining the fun.
 If someone isn’t willing to respect the boundaries in place, they don’t belong at your gaming table.

 See in-depth advice here — I’ve never played a TTRPG — How do I start?

 “How do I play D&D?” is a question that’ll have GMs across the world raving about mechanics for hours.
 Yes, you can shove a rulebook, dice, and a character sheet in front of someone, but they won’t understand the magic of roleplay until someone breaks down that anything is possible.